hasura/mongo-communitycall-demo/README.md

 # MongoDB w/ Native Queries - May 2024 Community Call Demo

-This demo provides a practical example of building an Ecommerce App using Hasura's Data Delivery Network (DDN) with a [supergraph](https://supergraph.io) architecture.
+This demo provides a practical example of Native Queries with MongoDB using Hasura's Data Delivery Network (DDN) with a [supergraph](https://supergraph.io) architecture.

 ## Instructions